Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 ## 6th level: Aspect of the Primordials^WIP^

-You gain the aspect of Antares’ primordial path, you can either choose from the list below, or the list from the original *Totem Warrior* totem list of the same level.
+You gain the aspect of Antares’ primordial Paths, you can either choose from the list below or choose the one from the options of the original Totem Warrior 6th-level feature.

 - **The Fool.** You gain proficiency in three skills of your choice.
 - **The Magician.** When you make a Intelligence (Arcana) or Intelligence (Insight) check you can add your Constitution modifier to your roll.